calebyourison/simple_template_log_parser/README.md

-# simple_template_log_parser : Log Files into Tabular Data
+# template-log-parser : Log Files into Tabular Data
 ---
-`simple_template_log_parser` is designed to streamline the log analysis process by pulling relevant information into DataFrame columns by way of user designed templates.  `parse` and `pandas` are the only dependencies.
+`template-log-parser` is designed to streamline the log analysis process by pulling relevant information into DataFrame columns by way of user designed templates.  `parse` and `pandas` are the only dependencies.
 Full credit to those well-designed projects.

 This project offers some flexibility in how you can process your log files.
 You can utilize built-in template functions (Omada Controller, Synology DSM) or build your own method.